kojikawrites/kojikawrites.github.io/docs/_posts/2024-05-20-the-fawn-engine-post.md

 I've learned from working in the A.I. field from the past few years.
 Currently this involves working on various support libraries that will make up the bones of the game.

-I'll talk about this in future posts, but I announce the name of the engine I'm building...
+I'll talk about this in future posts, but I *will* announce the name of the engine I'm building...
 The "Flexible Architecture for World-building and Narrative", AKA "The FAWN Engine".

 ![Andrew's Signature]({{ "/assets/images/signature-andrew.png" | relative_url }})